Custom Painted Cranberry Credenza

 Prepping Shiny Veneer

 This vintage credenza is made of solid wood construction, but like many pieces from its time period, it is covered in a very shiny veneer or laminate.
 Some would question if paint will stick to such a shiny and sleek surface.
 The answer is “yes, with the proper prep it will”.
 The entire surface was hand sanded with a rough 80 grit sandpaper to rough up the smooth surface and give some tooth to the piece.
-Make sure to sand in the direction that you will paint, do not sand all willy nilly in different directions because you risk the sanding marks showing through your paint since essentially you are scratching up the surface.
+Make sure to sand in the direction that you will paint, do not sand all willy nilly in different directions because you risk the sanding marks showing through your paint since essentially you are scratching the surface.
 After sanding, the piece was thoroughly cleaned as any other piece getting a makeover would be.
+This is my full process for How to Prep Painted Furniture.

 My Own Two Cents